Dexaran/dexaran.github.io/wallet/README.md

-## https://classicetherwallet.com - Content of ClassicEtherWallet.com is served directly from github.

-### ClassicEtherWallet
+### Dexaran's wallet

-ClassicEtherWallet is an open source, javascript, client-side tool for operating Ethereum Classic wallets.
+This wallet was used as the main wallet of the Ethereum CLassic network in 2016-2020.
+It is an open source, javascript, client-side tool for signing Ethereum transactions.

 - Official link: https://classicetherwallet.com
 - Served from github link: https://ethereumproject.github.io/etherwallet/